 But her greatest worry is her final book, which contains a secret from her own youth.
 And when truths come to light, her family is left to sort out their mistakes.

-It seems that Golden Girl will be an emotional and heartfelt beach book unlike any other.
+Golden Girl will is both an emotional and heartwarming beach book both like Elin’s other books and unlike any other of her premises.

 Top 3 Elin Hilderbrand Books